Tamatha Barbeau, Ph.D.

 Days Topic

-CH 1 HOMEOSTASIS & FEEDBACK LOOPS (PowerPoint) (Completed Notes).
+CH 1 HOMEOSTASIS & FEEDBACK LOOPS (PowerPoint) (Completed Notes - this is notes from last semester.
+Slightly diff from today's notes but mostly the same).
 Chapter 1 Study Outline.
 Practice Exam Ch 1.

 Click HERE for flow chart for temperature regulation.
 Regulation temperature KEY.